elhadjibarry/aws-iac-cloudformation/README.md

 | `LoadBalancerDNSName` | The DNS name of the Application Load Balancer |

 ## 5. Usage

+### Prerequisites
+- AWS account with appropriate permissions
+- Basic understanding of AWS services
+- For CLI method: AWS CLI installed and configured

 ### 5.1 Deploying the Template